 This is especially crucial when searing meat, sautéing vegetables, or baking dishes that require precise temperature control.

-Remember to never preheat an empty enamel Dutch oven, as it can cause the enamel to crack and damage the stove or pot.
+Remember never to preheat an empty enamel Dutch oven, as it can cause the enamel to crack and damage the stove or pot.

 The heat allows the oil to form a barrier between the food and the pan’s surface, resulting in a smooth cooking experience.

-Taking the time to preheat your enameled Dutch oven also saves you energy and time in the long run.
+Preheating your enameled Dutch oven also saves you energy and time in the long run.

 With a well-preheated oven, your food will start cooking immediately upon contact with the hot surface, reducing the overall cooking time needed.